About

 Governance

-Each Partner has agreed to a Terms of Reference that sets out the vision, activities and governance of the Platform throughout 2022 and 2023.
+Each Partner has agreed to a Terms of Reference, which sets out the vision, activities and governance of the Platform throughout 2022 and 2023.

 Within this group of Partners sits a Steering Committee.
 These multilateral organisations oversee the implementation of the Platform’s work programme and, by virtue of their policy anchorage, facilitate engagement with relevant policy processes.